IRAS-HKA/aip_wiki/docs/how_to_use_kuka_hmi.md

-# Explain the standard functionalities on the KUKA SmartPad
+# Standard functionalities on the KUKA SmartPad

 ## How to move robot